yrgoldteeth/bootstrap-will_paginate/README.markdown

     gem 'bootstrap-will_paginate'

-If you need support for Bootstrap 3.0.0, the changes have been merged into the master branch but not released to Rubygems.
+If you need support for Bootstrap 3.0.0, the changes have been [merged][b30] into the master branch but not released to Rubygems.
 Add to your Gemfile like so:

     gem 'bootstrap-will_paginate', :git => 'git://github.com/yrgoldteeth/bootstrap-will_paginate.git'